Metadata-Game-Changers/RORRetriever/README.md

 |organization|Name of organization for ROR (should match substring)
 |country|Country of organization

-# Example
+# Examples
 As an example of some of the capabilities of this tool consider this list of affiliations:
 The University of Alabama Libraries
 Arizona State University Library
 UC Berkeley Library
 MIT Libraries

-These strings are affiliations because they contain the names of research organizations that house various libraries.
+These strings are affiliations because they contain the names of research organizations along with other text.
 These are simple affiliations as they include university names with the words library or libraries.
 Despite this simplicity, they demonstrate some interesting characteristics of the ROR Affiliation search.
-These affiliations
+These affiliations are in a test file in this repository (OrganizationNamesTest.txt).

-The command **RORRetriever -af OrganizationNamesTest.txt** uses the ROR affiliation API to search for RORs for these affiliations and gives this output to the terminal:
+The command **RORRetriever -af OrganizationNamesTest.txt** uses the ROR affiliation [API](https://ror.readme.io/docs/rest-api) to search for RORs for these affiliations and gives this output to the terminal:

 ```
 RORRetriever -af OrganizationNamesTest.txt